 Code 100 rail fits into S Helper Service code 137 tie strip.
 I had wood ties and bridge rails here as my old module building ways.
 I took out the wood ties.
 The turnout at left had issues so I slide the SHS tie strip onto the left turnout and continued to make the joiner section connect to the turnout at right.

 I made a new longer down ramp.
 I was going to move the turnout about 3”to the left but I changed from a #6 to a #8 turnout instead.
 This made for a straighter line to the yard lead at left and more space apart from the engine house track.
 That is a whole bunch of wins all with just 1 new turnout.
-The track is now significantly better than it was for years.
+This track is now significantly better than it has been for years.

 New Crossover 10-27-20

 I have had the idea and turnouts for this 5th and final crossover for a few years.
 It is a #10 that is 45 inches long!
 This is to add direct access to the passenger station.
 The curved crossover is about 4 feet to the left and can do the same thing.
 All my crossovers other alternate in direction.
 This is the same outside main to inside.
 I get that this is a #10 turnouts right in between to 2) #6 turnouts.
 The #6 should have been at least a #8 but there was no room.
 Further I just replaced what was previously there.